Jiaojiaom/test/readme.txt

-branch management is quick and simple.
+modify is quick and simple.